andrew/ultimate-awesome/README.md

 - [awesome-web3-development](https://github.com/awesomelistsio/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.
 - [awesome-web-accessibility](https://github.com/awesomelistsio/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.
 - [awesome-web-performance](https://github.com/awesomelistsio/awesome-web-performance) - A curated list of awesome resources, tools, and tips to improve web performance.
+- [awesome-zero-knowledge-proofs](https://github.com/awesomelistsio/awesome-zero-knowledge-proofs) - A curated list of awesome libraries, tools, frameworks, and resources for Zero-Knowledge Proofs (ZKPs) including zk-SNARKs, zk-STARKs, and other privacy-preserving cryptographic protocols.
 - [awesome-wiki-IT](https://github.com/awesome-wiki/awesome-wiki-IT) - IT 基础知识 基本素养 💻☕️ 在线阅读👉.
 - [list](https://github.com/awsmfoss/list) - A big list of Awesome Free and Open Source projects tat you can check out.
 - [awesome-akash-web-list](https://github.com/balvinder294/awesome-akash-web-list) - A Curated List of Akash.net related websites, tools, and stuff .